 According to UNESCO data, 129 million girls around the world have been out of school even before the outbreak of COVID-19.
 In countries affected by conflict, girls are more than twice as likely to be out of school than girls living in non-affected countries.
 Due to national COVID-19 lockdowns and school closures disrupting their education, UNESCO estimates that 11 million girls might not return to school at all.

-We were appointed to be the Evaluation Manager role for the GEC in 2012.
+We were the Evaluation Manager for the GEC between 2012 and 2018.
 During GEC Phase I, we designed and implemented the programme’s monitoring and evaluation (M&E) framework to assess its effectiveness, impact and value for money.

-Our evaluation will allow the FCDO, implementing partners and wider stakeholders and interested parties to see which interventions worked well and which interventions worked less well.
-This work plays an essential role in the design and funding of future programmes focussing on girls’ education, as well as wider FCDO departmental programming.
+Our evaluation and research evidence has provided the FCDO, Implementing Partners, wider stakeholders and policymakers with robust evidence of the impact of the GEC and insights into the types of interventions that have worked well and less well.
+This work plays an essential role in the design and funding of future programmes focusing on girls’ education, as well as wider FCDO departmental programming.

 18 countries (Phase I)